ankitpokhrel/Dynamic-Featured-Image/README.md

 ```

 ### How it works?
-1. After successfull plugin activation go to `add` or `edit` page of posts or pages and you will notice a box for second featured image.
+1. After successful plugin activation go to `add` or `edit` page of posts or pages and you will notice a box for second featured image.

   ![New featured image box](https://ankitpokhrel.com/DFI/screenshot-1.png)